Here's how you can use water wisely and keep your plants healthy.

 The US Environmental Protection Agency (EPA) WaterSense Program certifies irrigation professionals who practice water‐efficient irrigation techniques.
 An irrigation professional certified by a WaterSense-labeled program can design, install, maintain, or audit your irrigation system to make sure it uses the right amount of water to maintain a healthy landscape while minimizing waste.
 Find more information from the EPA on how to find a WaterSense-certified professional.

 Below is a list of landscape and irrigation contractors who are licensed in the State of Oregon, certified by the Irrigation Association (IA), and partner with the EPA's WaterSense Program.
 Disclaimer: The Portland Water Bureau lists these contractors to provide customers with information about WaterSense.
 The Water Bureau does not recommend or endorse any listed contractor.
-This list is updated every six months.
-If you are certified by a WaterSense-labeled program, are available for hire within the Portland metropolitan area, and are missing from this list, please contact the Portland Water Bureau Efficiency Program.
-List last updated April 27, 2021.
+This list is updated annually.
+If you are certified by a WaterSense-labeled program, are available for hire within the Portland metropolitan area, and are missing from this list, please contact Portland Water Bureau Efficiency staff at 503-823-4527 or email@example.com.

 |Name||Certification type(s)||Certified by||Company name||For hire||Phone||E-mail or Web||Customer type(s)|